Optimize Your Critique Group Experience

-With a new term starting on Saturday, let’s look at how you can optimize your critique group experience.
+We have a lot of critique groups meeting for the first time next week, so let’s look at how you can optimize your critique group experience.
 The most important thing you can do is show up.
 I mean, it’s best to have your own work prepared and ready to share, but even if you don’t have anything, you need to attend, give feedback, and build relationships.
 When you join a critique group, you’re making a commitment to be there for the other people in the group.
 It’s one of the smartest investments you can make.

 Writing and illustrating are solitary endeavors.
 You’re working on your own most of the time.
 Things you can do on your own include: